 CMD ["./bin/mullberry-backend"]

-and you should see it working:
+Then run up and you should see it working:

 $ docker-compose up